 Protection of data as a fundamental principle

-Data on the platform will be exclusively saved on European servers, for which the European data protection law applies.
-2. Registration
+Data on the platform will be exclusively saved on European servers, to which the European data protection law applies.

-If you are a minor (under 18 years old), you declare through registration that your parents or legal custodians are in agreement with your use of the platform and the data processing operations described in this Privacy Statement.4.
-Retraction
+If you are a minor (under 18 years old), you declare through registration that your parents or legal custodians agree with your use of the platform and the data processing operations described in this Privacy Statement.

 a) Stock data